 That’s the truth!
-Most of the people that visits Belém just go there for the traditional “Pastel de Belém”.
-Try this delicacy is one of the best things to do in Belém.
+Most of the people that visit Belém just go there for the traditional “Pastel de Belém”, one of the traditional Portuguese foods you must try.
+Taste this delicacy is one of the best things to do in Belém.

 You can buy this cake all around Lisbon, but they don’t taste the same as the original made here since 1837.
 Yes, more than 180 years baking the same cake, and no one in town knows the recipe.
 It`s very easy to find the shop called Pastéis de Belém, it is always the shop with the biggest queue in front.
 Prepare to wait around 10 minutes, but is totally worth.

 When you think nothing can get better, the attendant comes to you with a fresh baked and still hot pastel.
 You can fight for a table and eat in or run to the next square, sit in a bench and enjoy this piece of heaven while listening to the water fountain.

 To finish the day and walk a little bit more, we decided to go to Palácio da Ajuda.
 Around “Pastéis de Belém” you will find the signs that will tell you to go up the hill.
 Prepare yourself for a good walk.

 We went there on a Saturday afternoon and the place was empty.
 We could walk around, take pictures and no one to bother us.
 The palace is really nice and besides it there is a botanic garden to visit.